-The consolidation of the Mahler Building and Carolina Trust Building into McLellan's Dime Store complex in the 1930s, and the facade renovation in 1971, have altered the original appearance of these two downtown Raleigh landmarks.
-With the recent removal of the upper facade screening, the buildings have been largely returned to their original appearance above the first story.
-The storefront was remodeled in 1971, but the basic design of a storefront common to both buildings was established in the 1930s when the buildings were assembled as McLellan's Dime Store.
+The consolidation of the Mahler Building and Carolina Trust Building into McLellan's Dime Store complex in the 1930s, and the facade renovation in 1971 have altered the original appearance of these two downtown Raleigh landmarks.
+With the removal of the upper facade screening, the buildings have now been returned to their original appearance, at least above the first story.
 The only major alterations to the upper facades are the removal of the cornices in 1971.
-The rehabilitation scheduled to commence in late 2000 or 2001 is planned to include installation of reproductions of the original cornices.
 The upper floors retain most of their original plans and finishes.
 Even in their current deteriorated condition, they retain integrity of location, design, setting, craftsmanship and feeling.
 When the buildings are rehabilitated, they will once again function as architectural gems along Fayetteville Street.
-The 1952 Martin Street annex, basically intact but a noncontributing element because it is not yet fifty years old, is subsidiary to the historic buildings and does not detract from their character.

-Section 8 Page 5

-Mahler and Carolina Trust Buildings

-Wake County, North Carolina
+Section 8 Page 8 Mahler Building, Carolina Trust Building Wake County, North Carolina

-Statement of Significance: Summary
+Statement of Significance

-The Mahler and Carolina Trust Buildings, 228 Fayetteville Street and 230-232 Fayetteville Street, stand on the west side of the Fayetteville Street Mall in Raleigh's central business district as landmarks of the vibrant commercial and civic district that functioned here in the late 1800s and early 1900s.
-Constructed in 1876, Mahler's, one of Raleigh's oldest surviving stores, rose three stories in height with a Renaissance Revival facade.
-The 1902 Carolina Trust Building rose four stories high, with an up-to-date Classical Revival facade fronting three floors of well-lit, spacious offices above a banking first floor.
-The buildings occupied the heart of downtown activity, located directly across from the Market House (no longer extant) containing the city hall, the market, and an auditorium.
-The Mahler Building originally contained the Mahler Jewelry Store, which thrived under Henry Mahler until his death in 1895, then as H. Mahler's Sons until 1932, when it closed.
-Several successive banks occupied the street level of the Carolina Trust Building, and approximately thirty offices on the upper three floors of the building remained actively in use by doctors, insurance agents, and various other businesses such as Hinton & Sons Tailoring, the American Red Cross, and the North Carolina Merchants Association until the late 1920s.
-In 1928 national dime store chain McLellan's purchased the Carolina Trust Building, added a large rear wing, and opened a store that stretched from Fayetteville Street back to Salisbury Street.
+Mahler Jewelry Store, 228 Fayetteville Street, and the Carolina Trust Building, 230-232 Fayetteville Street, stand on the west side of the Fayetteville Street Mall in Raleigh's central business district, landmarks of the vibrant commercial and civic district that functioned here in the late 1800s and early 1900s.
+Mahler's, one of Raleigh's oldest surviving stores, rose three stories in height with a Renaissance Revival facade in 1876.
+The Carolina Trust Building rose four stories high, with an up-to-date Classical Revival facade fronting three floors of well-light, spacious offices above a banking first floor, in 1902.
+The buildings occupied the heart of downtown activity, located directly across from the Market House containing city hall, market, and auditorium.
+The jewelry store thrived under Henry Mahler until his death in 1895, then as H. Mahler's Sons until 1932, when it closed.
+Banks occupied the street level of the Carolina Trust Building, and approximately thirty offices on the upper three floors of the building remained actively in use by doctors, insurance agents, and various other businesses such as Hinton & Sons Tailoring, the American Red Cross, and the North Carolina Merchants Association until the late 1920s.
+In 1928 national dime store chain, McLellan's, purchased the Carolina Trust Building, added a large rear wing, and opened a dime store that stretched from Fayetteville Street back to Salisbury Street.
 The firm utilized the upstairs offices as stock rooms.
-When Mahler's Jewelers closed in 1932, McLellan's expanded into this building in 1933 as well, absorbing the first floor into its dime store retail space, and using the upper offices for storage.
-A few years later, McLellan's remodeled the storefront to create a uniform effect across the two buildings.
+When Mahler's Jewelers next door closed in 1932, McLellan's expanded into this building as well, absorbing the first floor into its dime store retail space, and using the upper offices for storage.
 Along with its main competitor, Woolworth's Dime Store nearby, McLellan's thrived in the 1930s and 1940s.
 About 1952 the chain added a large two-story annex connecting to Martin Street.
 McCrory's Dime Store acquired McLellan's in the early 1960s and has operated it since that time.
 Presently it is one of the few general merchandise stores still open in downtown Raleigh.